 After my enlistment, I signed up for a Radio Electornics Technical School.
 There I would learn more about troubleshooting and repair advanced electronics boards.
 But, I found myself still drawn to computing and wanted to learn programming.
 I had tried C++, Pascal, Basic, Vbasic, PHP.
 I also signed up for another Tech school to become a certified linux administrator and certified Windows Help Desk.
 Later on in life, I continued my training through online courses to learn front-end development and CSS3 styling.

 Today, I code in liquid for Jekyll CMS.
+Go look at my website templates offerings.
 It’s lightening fast.
 All source is HTML5/CSS3 with possibly jquery library.
 I’m starting to sell themes that include advanced JSON+LD for structured data.
 If you give the right data, you’ll see good returns on SERP listings in rich snippets!